 WebMethods OneData includes a metadata registry.
 So, it enhances standardization and the reusability of data components across business units.
 Additionally, it provides hierarchy management tools.
 Examples are versioning tools and a configurable business rules engine.

 Data integration is essential to developing a unified, trusted data warehouse.
-Are you looking for a cloud-based tool to integrate all your enterprise data?
+Are you looking for a cloud-based tool to integrate, clean, and transform all your data?
 Try out Xplenty today!